ALASdoo/alasdoo_com_v2/content/english/our-story.md

   - title: "Responsible flexibility"
     content: "
-    Our employees are given the freedom and flexibility to build a responsible work-life model that reflects the needs of their unique lifestyles while still enabling them to achieve maximum productivity."
+    Our employees are given the freedom and flexibility to build a responsible work&#8209;)life model that reflects the needs of their unique lifestyles while still enabling them to achieve maximum productivity."
     image: "images/values/responsible-flexibility.svg"
     alt: "An employee leaving his desk with an inflatable mattress under his arm and going to the beach."